cyrus28214/quant-notes/notes.md

 ### Backtesting (回测)

-### Breadth of Stretegy (BR, 决策广度)

 ### Information Coefficient (IC, 信息系数)

 Evaluate an financial analyst or model.
-IC shows how closely the forecasts match actual financial results.
+IC how the active decisions correlate to returns in excess of the benchmark.

 IC can range from -1 to 1:
 - IC = 1: Perfect prediction